Everyone has an inner RAINBOW

 Work status: socioeconomic status, education, employment/career, class, housing, safety, food security, life experience and income level

 There you have it!
 Chandler’s RAINBOW Model in a nutshell.
 It is a handy mnemonic to trigger each category of diversity.
 Further, it is a way to do some much needed introspection about our privileges, biases, and stigmas.
 Just like with people, when utilized correctly there are no 2 RAINBOW’s alike.
-Once you’ve had a chance to identify, understand and accept your RAINBOW, you can begin working towards positive changes.
-Watch my latest training for more information and sharing is caring!!
+Once you’ve had a chance to identify, understand and accept your RAINBOW, you can begin working towards positive changes of accepting other’s RAINBOWs.

-Posted on October 3, 2016, in Diversity, Multicultural, psychiatry, psychology and tagged advocate, CEU, CME, cultural competence, Diversity, Dr. Jen Chandler, gay and lesbian, inclusive, LGBITQ+, LGBT+, LGBTIQ, medical paychologist, Multicultural, Pamela Hayes, training, transgender.
+Posted on October 3, 2016, in Diversity, Multicultural, psychiatry, psychology and tagged advocate, CEU, CME, cultural competence, Diversity, Dr. Jon Chandler, gay and lesbian, inclusive, LGBT+, LGBTIQ, LGBTQ+, medical psychologist, Multicultural, Pamela Hayes, training, transgender.
 Bookmark the permalink.
 Leave a comment.